pnutbutterprincess/logseq/pages/shear.md

-- Shear [[strain]], symbolized by the Greek letter gamma ,is the deformation of points on a line in response to [[angular shear]], as the distance of movement is directly related to the angle of angular shear
+- Shear [[strain]], symbolized by the Greek letter gamma γ,is the deformation of points on a line in response to [[angular shear]], as the distance of movement is directly related to the angle of angular shear
 - Calculated as the tangent of angular shear